When Not to Trade Indices

 News Time

-Scheduled economic news reports are announced throughout many times of the month.
+Scheduled fundamental news data reports are announced throughout many times of the month.
 These can be found, in advance on a Index Calendar

-Some major economic news like the NFP and Interest Rate decision can cause extreme volatility which's extremely hard to trade & can cause extreme movements in markets within seconds.
+Some major economic/fundamental news like the NFP and Interest Rate decision can cause extreme volatility which is extremely hard to trade and can cause extreme movements on markets within seconds.

-Economic data can cause a lot of speculation & therefore a lot of price movement.
+Economic data can cause a lot of speculation and therefore a lot of price movement.

 Weekends

-A lot can happen over the weekend leading to the trading market opening with a large gap.
+A lot can happen over the weekend leading to the trading market opening with a big gap.
 This can cause a big difference in your account.

 Market closing times- NY closing

-At the close time a number of trades are being closed or being swapped.
+At the close time a No. of trade positions are being closed or being swapped.
 This will lead to volatility in the trading prices and can cause the price to move erratically.

 Asian Market

-During the Asian session volumes are very low and the trading market oscillates and moves in a trading range of about 20 to 30 pips and it becomes very hard to trade because the market falls flat.
-Unless you are trading JPY and AUD instruments it is best not to trade at this time.
+During the Asian market session volumes are very low and the trading market oscillates and moves in a trading range of about 20 to 30 pips and it becomes very hard to trade because the market falls flat.
+Unless you're trading JPY and AUD instruments it's best not to trade at this time.

 Holidays